helifax/deferred-renderer/README.md

 1) SYSTEM REQUIREMENTS
 _______________________________________

+The Git repository contains also a built version of the Renderer that can be run on Windows OS.
+(Sorry for not including a Linux binary also)

+In order to build from code :

 The project uses the NGL(NCCA Graphics Library) video library that must also be compiled and used, both under Linux and Windows.
 The library is created and maintained by Jon Macey @ Bournemouth University and is for education purposes only.